raima-zachariah/GRE_Prep/AWA/argument_task.md

 Building upon the implication of the \<assumption\>, the author states that \<conclusion\>.
 (Give pointers to refute the argument)

 For these reasons, \<what you suggest has to be done\>.
-However, this author's argumentis not likely significantly persuade \<conclusion\>.
+However, this author's argument is not likely significantly persuade \<conclusion\>.